 The accuracy of load forecasts directly impacts volume uncertainty.
 Accurate customer consumption profiles, load growth projections, and weather forecasts impact both the total energy requirement and the shape of the load curve.
 Chapter 3 describes the load forecasting processes utilized by Ameren Illinois, ComEd and MidAmerican.
 The risk factors that determine overall volume risk include: changes in customer load profiles and usage patterns, the uncertainties associated with load growth and short-term weather fluctuations, technology changes such as smart meters and behind the meter generation and storage, and customer switching.
 For the Illinois utilities, a key factor in volume risk is the uncertainty associated with customer switching which directly impacts the results of the utilities' load forecasts.
 The opportunities for potentially eligible retail customers to take service from ARES or through municipal aggregation resulted in substantial portions of the potentially eligible retail customer load switching away from the utilities for non-utility retail contracts that ran through the 2014-2015 procurement year.
 More recently, the number of residential customers taking ARES supply has declined.
 The primary uncertainty surrounding customer switching going forward appears to be the potential for additional retail load migration back to the utilities.
-For Ameren Illinois and ComEd, the switched load percentage is expected to remain essentially flat over the 5-year forecasting horizon.
-MidAmerican's switched load is projected to grow slightly before leveling off, but will remain a much smaller part of its total Illinois load (less than 5%).
+For Ameren Illinois and ComEd, the switched load percentage is expected to grow slightly before leveling off, but will remain a much smaller part of its total Illinois load (less than 5%).

-^{149 220} ILCS 5/16-111.5(b)(3)(vi).
+155 220 ILCS 5/16-111.5(b)(3)(vi).

-150 See 220 ILCS 5/16-111.5(l).
+156 See 220 ILCS 5/16-111.5(l).
 This policy is manifest through riders filed by each utility - ComEd's Rider PE (Purchased Electricity), and Ameren Illinois' Rider PER (Purchased Electricity Recovery).